llpeterson/data/problem.md

 as much as the bigger picture in an image, especially if the image is moving.

-Compression is important to the designers of networks for a wealth of reasons, not just because we rarely find ourselves with an abundance of bandwidth everywhere in the network.
+Compression is important to the designers of networks for many reasons, not just because we rarely find ourselves with an abundance of bandwidth everywhere in the network.
 For example, the way we design a compression algorithm affects our sensitivity to lost or delayed data